Bellac accredited service provider

 2018: First accreditation of HeX Mapping & Calibration activities

-As a result of a damaged relationship, and a total loss of confidence in the Belgian accreditation system, HeX has adapted to this situation and has decided to voluntarily give up its 464-TEST, 464-CAL, 464-INSP and 661-TEST accreditations as of 01 January 2021.
+As a result of this sentiment, and thus to a loss of confidence in the Belgian accreditation system, HeX has adapted to this situation and has decided to voluntarily renounce its 464-TEST, 464-CAL, 464-INSP and 661-TEST accreditations as of 01 January 2021

 HeX is aware that this decision is risky, but HeX is also convinced that it has many advantages